Have you heard about Vivian Maier?

-And she loved taking pictures.
+She loved taking pictures.
 And the art of photography.
+Yet she kept her passion hidden from the world.

-A fellow named John Maloof who worked in real estate, came across a box of negatives at an furniture and antique auction.
+A fellow named John Maloof, who worked in real estate, came across a large trunk of negatives at a furniture and antique auction.
+As he poured through the box, he knew there was something special about these negatives.
+Images such as these:

-He did an online search only to find her obituary that ran a few days earlier.
+Mr. Maloof did an online search only to find there was little-to-no information about her.
+Eventually he came across her obituary, which had run only a few days earlier.

-That short obituary that doesn’t sum up all of the 100,000 images she left behind.
+Her short obituary that doesn’t sum up all of the 100,000 images this artistic nanny left behind.

 John is helping bring Vivian’s world to others through a documentary he’s working on right now and a show at Chicago Cultural Center.

-This is my favorite one.
-I photos of babies looking over the shoulder of their mama.
+This is my favorite one (I photos of babies looking over the shoulder of their mama).
+It’s amazing that Vivian never showed her work to the public.
+And yet she lives on through these photos.

 You never know where genius lies.

-PS: My apologies for the smaller and inconsistent imagery size–but I didn’t want to distort the photography.
+PS: Apologies for the smaller and inconsistent imagery size–but I didn’t want to distort the photography.

 They are gorgeous!
 Breathtaking!
 Each one shouts a love and understanding of children.